unifi-utilities/uxg-boot/README.md

 # uxg-boot

-Enables custom boot scripts for the [UniFi UXG-Pro][uxg].
+Enables custom boot scripts for the [UniFi UXG-Pro][uxg-pro].
 Inspired by [`on-boot-script`][on-boot-script] from [`udm-utilities`][udm-utilities] and based on ideas from boostchicken-dev/udm-utilities#356.
 Intended to be fully compatible with [`udm-utilities`][udm-utilities], such that all of the scripts from the original repository should work verbatim.

+Tested on the following firmware versions:

+  - 1.12.19

 ## Installation